benelan/dotfiles/README.md

 A [`deps.init.sh`](https://github.com/benelan/dotfiles/blob/master/.dotfiles/scripts/deps.init.sh) (and a few other) scripts install the development tools I commonly use, as well as some other stuff like fonts.

-> NOTE: I slimmed down recently, but checkout the `extras` branch for more goodies.
+> NOTE: I slimmed down recently, but checkout (pun intended) the `extras` branch for more goodies.

 ---